Sidi Bou Said

-Sidi Bou Said (سيدي بو سعيد ') is a town in northern Tunisia located about 20 km northeast from the capital, Tunis.
+Sidi Bou Saïd (سيدي بو سعيد ') is a town in northern Tunisia, located about 20 km northeast of the capital, Tunis.

-Named after a religious figure who lived there, Abu Said al-Baji, it was previously called Jbel el-Menar.
-The town itself is a tourist attraction and is known for its extensive use of blue and white.
-It can be reached by a TGM train, which runs from Tunis to La Marsa.
+Named after the religious figure Abu Said al-Baji, it was formerly known as Jbel el-Menar.
+The town is a popular tourist destination, celebrated for its distinctive blue-and-white architecture.
+It is accessible via the TGM train line, which runs from Tunis to La Marsa.

+The village was designated by UNESCO as a World Heritage Site in 2026 under the title "Village of Sidi Bou Saïd", recognizing its architectural harmony, spiritual heritage, and Mediterranean coastal character.

 History

-Abu Said Ibn Khalaf Yahya al-Tamimi al-Beji arrived in the village of Jabal el-Menar and established a sanctuary there in either the 12th or 13th century AD.
-After his death in 1231, he was buried there.
-In the 18th centur,y wealthy citizens of Tunis built residences in Sidi Bou Said.
+Abu Said Ibn Khalaf Yahya al-Tamimi al-Beji arrived in the village of Jabal el-Menar and established a sanctuary there in the 12th or 13th century AD.
+After his death in 1231, he was buried at the site.
+In the 18th century, wealthy citizens of the Beylik of Tunis built residences in Sidi Bou Said.

-During the 1920s, Rodolphe d'Erlanger introduced the blue-white theme to the town.
-His home, Ennejma Ezzahra, is now a museum that has a collection of musical instruments, and organizes concerts of classical and Arabic music.
+During the 1920s, Rodolphe d'Erlanger popularized the town’s blue-and-white color scheme.
+His former residence, Ennejma Ezzahra, is now a museum featuring musical instruments and hosting concerts of classical and Arabic music.

+Recent challenges

+In January 2026, Sidi Bou Saïd experienced its heaviest rainfall in over 70 years (nearly 300 mm in 48 hours in some reports), triggering landslides and cracks on the fragile hillside.
+Authorities evacuated several properties, restricted heavy vehicles, and initiated stabilization efforts, with President Kais Saied visiting affected areas to assess damage and emphasize long-term preservation.
+Experts attribute the increased risk to the town's precarious geology combined with urban pressures and climate change.

-Famous people
+Notable people

-Sidi Bou Said has a reputation as a town of artists such as nawwarah and kassouma.
-Artists who have lived in or visited Sidi Bou Said include famous occultist Aleister Crowley, Paul Klee, Gustave-Henri Jossot, August Macke and Louis Moillet.
-Tunisian artists in Sidi Bou Said are members of École de Tunis (painting school of Tunis), such as Yahia Turki, Brahim Dhahak and Ammar Farhat.
-French philosopher Michel Foucault lived there for a number of years while teaching at the University of Tunis.
-French author Andre Gide also had a house in the town.
+Sidi Bou Said has long attracted artists and intellectuals.
+Notable residents or visitors include the occultist Aleister Crowley and painters Paul Klee, Gustave-Henri Jossot, August Macke, and Louis Moillet.
+Tunisian artists associated with the École de Tunis, such as Yahia Turki, Brahim Dhahak, and Ammar Farhat, have also been linked to the town.

+French philosopher Michel Foucault lived in Sidi Bou Said while teaching at Tunis University, and author André Gide owned a house in the town.
-Former Tunisian President Beji Caid Essebsi was born in Sidi Bou Said, as was Moufida Tlatli, film director, screenwriter, and editor.

-Azzedine Alaïa had a house in Sidi Bou Said which is now transformed into an art gallery.
+Former Tunisian President Beji Caid Essebsi was born in Sidi Bou Said, as was film director Moufida Tlatli.
+Fashion designer Azzedine Alaïa maintained a residence in the town, which is now an art gallery.

-French singer Patrick Bruel sang about Sidi Bou Said, specifically about Café des Délices, in his song Au Café des Délices in his 1999 album Juste Avant.
+French singer Patrick Bruel referenced Sidi Bou Said and the Café des Délices in his song Au Café des Délices from the 1999 album Juste Avant.

+Attractions and tourism

+Sidi Bou Saïd remains one of Tunisia's most visited destinations, drawing crowds for its photogenic blue-and-white streets, bougainvillea-covered walls, and panoramic views over the Gulf of Tunis and Mediterranean Sea.